-The new SGI based MDSS file system is significantly more robust, with two large tape silos in separate machine rooms in two separate buildings enabling automatic offsite copies for all data.
-It also has disk cache size at around 1 PetaBytes.
-Watch Tape Robot at work
+NCI's massdata filesystem has two large tape silos in separate machine rooms in two separate buildings enabling automatic offsite backup for all data.

-DMF software provides services which automatically manage the migration and retrieval of files between multiple levels of a storage hierarchy: from on-line disk cache to offline tape archival.
-Archive files or complete file systems can be moved or duplicated on multiple DMF servers, or off-site servers, for additional data protection.
+The Mass Data Storage System (MDSS) provides services which automatically manage the migration and retrieval of files between multiple levels of a storage hierarchy: from on-line disk cache to offline tape archival.
+Archive files or complete filesystems can be moved or duplicated on multiple MDSS servers, or off-site servers, for additional data protection.

-On raijin, the existing mdss commands have been retained to allow continuity.
-However, not all the old functionality has been restored (man mdss for details of the latest options).
-The new massdata service provides a further set of useful DMF commands (included as arguments to mdss on raijin).
 The status of your files can be shown using the “dmls -l” command as an alternative to the normal Linux “ls” command.
-The status includes offline (OFL), regular (REG) and dual state (DUL).
+The status includes offline (OFL), regular (REG) and dual state (DUL):

 offline (OFL): the file is on tape.